rust-lang/rust-forge/src/triagebot/mentions.md

 ## Configuration

 To enable mentions, add entries to the `[mentions]` table in `triagebot.toml`.

 Each key in the table should either be a path in the repo or should be a string (when `type="content"`).

-Triagebot will check for modifications:
- - to any file that **starts with** the given path when `type="filename"` (the default)
- - or to any added lines of the PR when `type="content"`

-For example, `library/std` would match anything under the `library/std` directory like `library/std/src/process.rs`.
+See the dedicated section below for more details.

-There are two optional values that can be specified in the table:
+There are three optional values that can be specified in the table:

 * `type` --- Specifies the matching type that must be satisfied, either `filename` (the default) or `content`.
 * `cc` --- A list of strings of users to ping.